 The glycemic index is a scale that relates to how quickly or slowly a given food will cause your blood glucose level to rise.
 Foods low on the glycemic index (GI) scale tend to cause a slow, steady rise in blood sugar.
 Meanwhile, foods high on the glycemic index cause more significant spikes in blood glucose levels.

-Low GI foods tend to foster weight loss, while foods high on the GI scale may contribute to weight gain.
-That said, high GI foods can help with energy recovery after exercise or offset hypoglycemia.
-Long-distance runners and other endurance athletes favor foods that are high on the glycemic index for this reason.
-Conversely, diabetics and pre-diabetics should concentrate on low GI foods to help them control blood sugar.
+Low GI foods tend to foster weight loss, while foods high on the GI scale may contribute to weight gain.6 7 That said, high GI foods can help with energy recovery after exercise or offset hypoglycemia.8 Long-distance runners and other endurance athletes favor foods that are high on the glycemic index for this reason.
+Conversely, people with diabetes and prediabetes may choose to concentrate on low-GI foods to help them control their blood sugar.

 Fruits, vegetables, and dairy products all contain natural sugars.
-A banana or glass of milk will provide fructose or lactose, but you’re also getting fiber and nutrients such as vitamins and protein.² These natural forms of sugar are processed more slowly, keeping your blood sugar (glucose levels) stable over longer periods.
+A banana or glass of milk will provide fructose or lactose, but you’re also getting fiber and nutrients such as vitamins and protein.
+These natural forms of sugar are paired with nutrients, like protein and fiber, that slow their absorption and keep your blood sugar (glucose levels) stable over longer periods.
 This keeps your energy levels steady and staves off a sugar rush or crash.
-Consuming natural sugar is more sustainable and healthier for your body than added sugars.

-Added sugars are found in processed and prepared foods, such as sweetened beverages, cereals, snack foods, candy, jams, curds, desserts, pastries, and other baked goods.³ Added sugars are processed much more quickly and, if not being used, are stored in the body as fat.² Foods with added sugars are often high in calories and low in fiber and nutrients, so you won’t feel very full after eating them, even if they have a meal’s worth of calories.
+Added sugars are found in processed and prepared foods, such as sweetened beverages, cereals, snack foods, candy, jams, curds, desserts, pastries, and other baked goods.3 Foods that are high in added sugars are processed much more quickly by the body.
+They’re also often high in calories and low in fiber and nutrients, so you still might not feel very full after eating them, even if they have a meal’s worth of calories.
 Added sugars are more likely to cause big spikes and drops in your blood sugar; the crash after eating or drinking something high in added sugars can make you feel hungrier and cause you to overeat.
-Due to their high caloric density and high sugar content, they can cause a lot of damage to your body’s metabolic systems.
+Due to their high caloric density and high sugar content, they can cause damage to your body’s metabolic systems — such as through weight gain or insulin resistance.

 Sugary drinks such as juice, soda, and even certain coffee drinks are responsible for a lot of the added sugar in the American diet.
 These beverages can contain up to 65 grams of added sugar.
 Often, this added sugar is high-fructose corn syrup, which is a popular and cheap sweetener.³